FoodA local eatery is called a "soda" and is a good budget-friendly option.

 LingoPura vida - most people know this one.
 It's so very Costa Rican.
 Everyone says it, and it has many uses.
 It's like "cool", "chill out", "no problem", "all good", "ahh what a great life", you get the idea.

-Chao - This is used with the side kiss just like the Parisians do, but more often for goodbye rather than hello.
+Chao - Just like French ciao.
+This is used with the side kiss just like the Parisians do, but more often for goodbye rather than hello.
 And of course it's spelled the Spanish way.

 Zarpe - This is a good one.
 It means last drink, but it's never really one last drink.
 It's probably many.
 So after a night of drinking, say "let's go get our zarpe" and you'll elicit a smile for sure.